YoushanLiu/ANCC/README.md

     reftek2sac2_p.py  -> a parallel processing of reftek2sac2.py

-	Actually, it is easily modified to convert other file formats by using the flexibilty of obspy's read function.
+	Actually, it is easily modified to convert other file formats by using the flexibilty of obspy's read function, i.e. change the FORMAT parameter in read of obspy.
+	A file format should be given, it will improve the performance.

 2. Cut daily data into predefined-segment data (scripts)